Blen-E/Blen-E.github.io/_pages/about.md

 ## About Me

 <div style="font-size: 1.1em; max-width: 700px;">
-I’m a Electrical Engineering student focused on embedded systems, PCB design, and aerospace applications.
-I enjoy building systems that integrate both hardware and software, with a focus on reliability and real-world impact.
+I’m a Electrical Engineering student interested on embedded systems, PCB design, and aerospace applications.
+I am interested in building systems that integrate both hardware and software in various applications.
 </div>

 <br>